akdev1l/resume/README.md

 resulting artifact on github pages.

 In the future a linter may be added if such a thing exists for LaTeX documents.

+## Acknowledgements

+This project uses the [Friggeri CV Template hosted at OverLeaf](https://www.overleaf.com/latex/templates/friggeri-cv-template/hmnchbfmjgqh) as base.
+I customized it somewhat heavily.

+Original by Adrien Friggeri (MIT license) with modifications by Alejandro Pérez Londoño (CC-BY)

+## License

+All the code here is released under the GPLv3, you can find a copy at [GNU's website](https://www.gnu.org/licenses/gpl-3.0.en.html) or in the LICENSE file.